[introduction]

 [How to get geNorm?]

-geNorm is part of Biogazelle's qbase+ software for quantitative PCR data-analysis.
-Since Biogazelle’s acquisition by CellCarta end of 2021, a Windows version of the software can be downloaded here.
+geNorm was part of Biogazelle's qbase+ software for quantitative PCR data-analysis.
+Since Biogazelle's acquisition by CellCarta end of 2021, a Windows version of the software can be downloaded here.
 The software is free but comes without support.

 - https://www.gear-genomics.com/rdml-tools/analyze.html (web)

-- http://blooge.cn/RefFinder/ (web)
+- https://www.ciidirsinaloa.com.mx/RefFinder-master/ (web)

 - https://www.bioconductor.org/packages/release/bioc/html/NormqPCR.html (R)